tethysplatform/tethys/docs/installation/production/configuration/basic/firewall.rst

 **Last Updated:** May 2020

-If a firewall is enabled on the server on which you are installing Tethys Platform, you may need to configure it to allow connections through the HTTP port(s).
+If a firewall is enabled on the server on which you are installing Tethys Portal, you may need to configure it to allow connections through the HTTP port(s).
 This part of the production installation guide will provide instructions for how this is to be done on the default firewall applications installed on Ubuntu (`UWF <https://help.ubuntu.com/community/UFW>`_) and CentOS (`firewalld <https://firewalld.org/documentation/>`_ servers.

 Configure Firewall Without SSL (HTTP)
 =====================================